Back to Blog

 These rules underscore the SEC’s objective to refine the securities-based swap (SBS) market’s integrity.
 Given its comprehensive coverage, firms must be proactive to ensure they remain compliant:

-• Policies Review: Firms should revise their procedures and test their systems to ensure they prohibit and detect actions that appear manipulative, like hedging activities that might seem deceptive in SBS transactions.
+• Policies review: Firms should revise their procedures and test their systems to ensure they prohibit and detect actions that appear manipulative, like hedging activities that might seem deceptive in SBS transactions.

-• Information Barriers: Establish stringent barriers between operational groups, such as lending and SBS trading teams, to deter potential manipulations.
+• Information barriers: Establish stringent barriers between operational groups, such as lending and SBS trading teams, to deter potential manipulations.

-• CCO Role & Resources: Ensure Chief Compliance Officers (CCOs) are sufficiently resourced and their roles clearly defined to avoid potential conflicts and ensure effective compliance oversight.
+• CCO role & resources: Ensure Chief Compliance Officers (CCOs) are sufficiently resourced and their roles clearly defined to avoid potential conflicts and ensure effective compliance oversight.

 Under Gensler’s proactive leadership at the SEC, the US regulatory framework is rapidly evolving.
 This shift underscores the need for firms to leverage advanced technology.
 Firms must adopt technology that meticulously addresses specific market concerns like best execution while also being versatile enough to adapt to wider regulatory shifts, especially as transparency demands influence a wide range of areas such as record-keeping, periodic reviews, and reporting.